 Once the appliance is out of the manufacturer’s guarantee you will always be told that you have to pay for a repair – even if The Consumer Rights Act 2015 shows you are entitled to a free repair or compensation.
 You can be entitled to a free repair or partial refund long after the first year.

-Some people think that because the sale of goods act gives us up to 6 years (5 in Scotland) to claim compensation it means we have a claim any time it breaks down within the 6 years.
-This is not the case.
-Read this article here – Sale of Goods Act gives us 6 years to claim for faulty appliances?
+Some people think that because the Consumer Rights Act (formally Sale of Goods Act) gives us up to 6 years (5 in Scotland) to claim compensation it means we have a claim any time it breaks down within the 6 years.
+This is definitely not the case.
+Read this article here – Consumer Rights Act (formally Sale of Goods Act) gives us 6 years to claim for faulty appliances

 Which?
 Consumer Advice special offer

 I’m not a consumer expert.
-My consumer advice is my personal understanding based on a week long study on the subject coupled with my 40 years experience in the trade, and years of writing and advising on my web sites.
+My consumer advice is my personal understanding based on a long study and research on the subject coupled with my 40 years experience in the trade, and years of writing and advising on my web sites.

 Which? are a great source of independent consumer advice and product reviews and you can benefit from their highly respected opinions and experience online – Get a full 1 month trial offer for just £1 – (Why take out a Which?
 1 month trial?)